elastos/Elastos.Hive.DevDocs/manual/source/files-sample.rst

 procedure for new user
 -----------------------

-'uid' that is the hive clusters distinguish different users data is for. for a new user, which has to generate a new uid in the hive cluster before they use 'files' API.
+'uid' that is the Hive clusters distinguish different users data is for. for a new user, which has to generate a new uid in the Hive cluster before they use 'files' API.

 .. graphviz::

     digraph {
-      "(generate uid)[1]\n uid/new" ->
+      "(generate uid)\n uid/new" ->
       "(invoke files APIs) \n files/write?uid=... \nfiles/read?uid=... \n ..." ->
       "(get and save the home directory hash)[2] \n files/stat?uid=...&path=/" -> "(logout) \n ...";